Skip to main content

 HI-232 European Intellectual History II

-The main theoretical works, philosophic, psychological and scientific, of the nineteenth and twentieth centuries.
+The main theoretical works, philosophic, psychological, and scientific, of the 19th and 20th centuries.

 3 credits